data-analyst05/MortalityPrediction_HeartFailure/README.md

 | sex | The sex of the patient. |
 | Smoking | If the patient smokes actively or ever did in past. |
 | Time | It is the time of the patient's follow-up visit for the disease in months. |

+## Objective
+Our goal is to develop a machine learning model capable of predicting mortality risk with a high degree of accuracy, aiding in early intervention and treatment strategies.

 ## QUESTIONS